Maruonee/Tlabb/ObjectDetection/YOLOV6/deploy/TensorRT/README.md

 ./yolov6 ../you.engine -i image_path
 ```

-# Evaluate the performace
+# Evaluate the performance
- You can evaluate the performace of the TensorRT model.
+ You can evaluate the performance of the TensorRT model.
  ```
  python deploy/TensorRT/eval_yolo_trt.py \
     --imgs_dir /path/to/images/val \